CASSATA SICILIANA: SBS ITALIAN EASTER RECIPE

 The sponge cake is called pan di spagna in Italian (bread from Spain) and may have been a Spanish addition – the Spanish ruled Sicily intermittently for may years (Angevins, Aragonese, Viceroys and Bourbons from 1282 until the end of the reign of Ferdinand the second in 1859).

-There are baked versions of Sicilian casssate and these are often made at home.
-The uncooked version of cassata can also be made at home successfully, but usually my relatives order their cassata from a pasticceria – it is left to the experts to make, mainly because cassate are usually elaborately decorated by pasticceri.
+Baked versions of Sicilian casssate are often made at home, but usually Sicilians (this includes my relatives), order their cassata from a pasticceria – it is left to the experts to make, mainly because cassate are usually elaborately decorated by pasticceri.

-My preferred option is to cover it with marzipan and candied fruits and I have no trouble making the marzipan (see previous post).
+My preferred option is to cover it with marzipan and candied fruits and I have no trouble making a simple version of marzipan.

 cassata-P1020058-300x225